basin-genesis-hub/bgh_atlas_/_posts/2019-09-01-McClay-style-coupled.md

 layout: model

 # Give your model name
-model_name: 'McClay style experiments suite'
+model_name: 'McClay-Style Experiments Suite'

 # Tell us about the authors.
 In case of more than one: 'X, Y, Z'
 author:
-  - 'Patrice Rey'
-  - ''
+  - 'Patrice F. Rey - BGH and Earthbyte Research Group, The University of Sydney'

 # Tell us the software used for the model.
 Softwares include Underworld, Badlands, Badlands-Underworld, Badlands-GPlates-CitcomS
 software: 'Underworld' #